14 Things To Do In Pelješac Peninsula: Croatia Travel Guide

 THINGS TO DO IN CROATIA - mljet national park

-And while not part of the peninsula of Pelješac, very close by is Mljet National Park.
-Be sure to take a day trip to explore this beautiful Island, which offers kayaking, hiking, or crystal clear beaches just for relaxing.
+While not part of the peninsula of Pelješac, Mljet National Park is very close by.
+Be sure to take a day trip to explore this beautiful Island, which offers kayaking, hiking, or crystal clear beaches for relaxing.

 10. Work For Your Lodgings And Harvest Salt in Ston

 The yearly salt production around here is a massive 530 tonnes, and you can help out by harvesting in exchange for your lodgings!
-I personally think this is a great experience to have, and while I haven’t tried it myself, I’m told it’s quite the workout!
+I personally think this is a great experience, and while I haven’t tried it myself, I’m told it’s quite the workout!

 11. Take A Road Trip

-There are several scenic road trips you can take, and four of the best are said to be: the Trstenik to Potomje route, in and around Drace, from Orebic to Podobuce, and Trstenik to Zuljana.
-All of these are packed with sights to see, and places to visit along the way, all calling for more than a few photo stops along the way.
+There are several scenic road trips you can take, and four of the best are said to be the Trstenik to Potomje route, in and around Drace, from Orebic to Podobuce, and Trstenik to Zuljana.
+All of these are packed with sights to see and places to visit along the way, all calling for more than a few photo stops.

 12. Head To The Donkey Farm